-An intricate and complex system, the eyes take in and process light and communicate information to the brain through electronic impulses.
-Several diseases and conditions – bacterial, viral, and genetic – can affect the health of the eyes and their ability to function properly.
-Any sign of unusual eye symptoms such as pain, discomfort or a change in vision should prompt a visit with an eye care professional.
+The eyes make up an intricate and complex system, processing light and communicating information to the brain through electronic impulses.
+Several eye diseases and conditions – bacterial, viral, and genetic – can affect the health of the eyes and their ability to function properly.
+Any sign of unusual eye symptoms such as pain, discomfort or a change in vision should prompt a visit with an ophthalmologist as soon as possible.

 Cytomegalovirus (CMV) Retinitis